 The benefits of not putting rates on your website:

 Gives you room for negotiation: The prices for your service may change depending on who you’re working with.
-You may charge a corporation a different price for a service than you would charge a mom and pop store.
+You may charge a corporation a different price for a service than you would charge a mom-and-pop store.
 This gives you space to get details about a prospect before you name a price.

 Let’s you customize: Not putting rates for each service on your site gives you a chance to customize packages.
 On a sales call, you can get an understanding of what the prospective needs so you can sell a service package that’s tailored to them.
 Leaving prices off of your site gives you quite a bit more flexibility in this regard.

 Helps you express the value of high-ticket services: Prospects may scoff at very high-ticket service offerings when the price is listed on the website.
 There’s no context behind the price.
-For these services, a sales call may be necessary to learn their needs and explain how the value and your experience backs up the price point.
+For these services, a sales call may be necessary to learn their needs and explain how the value and your experience back up the price point.

 You can always do both pricing strategies to test which method performs better.
 Do a mix of both by listing a starting price on your website.
 This gives the prospect an idea of what you charge but also leaves some room for negotiation.
 If you set a starting point for your prices, stand firm in how much you’re charging.
 Negotiating down can cause the client to undervalue your work.
-Any freelance or service-based business provider will tell you that low paying clients can be high maintenance and not worth the trouble.
+Any freelance or service-based business provider will tell you that low-paying clients can be high maintenance and not worth the trouble.